thekeytechnology/tkt-plugin/readme.md

     }

 The filter "tk-google-maps-borlabs-cookie" is optional.
 With it, clicking on the maps will also set the Borlabs Cookie consent for the specified cookie.
+You still have to add

+    <script>window.tkInitMaps()</script>

+to the code that is run by borlabs cookie upon consenting to the maps cookie.

 Shortcode arguments are: